-It is hook up as a MySQL replica: we have a MySQL master with binlog enabled and Syncer acts as a fake slave.
+It is hook up as a MySQL replica: we have a MySQL primary with binlog enabled and Syncer acts as a fake secondary.
 At the very beginning, Syncer gets the position of the current binlog which is the initial synchronizing position.
-When new data is written into MySQL, Syncer obtains the binlog from the master, synchronizes the data to the Save Point in the disk, and then applies the rule filter to send data to either MySQL or TiDB cluster.
+When new data is written into MySQL, Syncer obtains the binlog from the primary, synchronizes the data to the Save Point in the disk, and then applies the rule filter to send data to either MySQL or TiDB cluster.

 TiSpark is Spark SQL on TiKV.
 Why on TiKV, not TiDB?
 That's because we make the Spark SQL layer run directly on top of the distributed storage layer and bypass TiDB.
 We are using two Experimental methods，Extra Optimizer Rules and Extra Strategies，from Spark which corresponds to Spark Optimizer and Planner.
 We hijack the logical Plan from Spark SQL and pick up the elements to be leveraged by TiKV and rewrite the plan.
 We need to see which predictors can be converted to index related access, which can be converted to be Key Range related, and which can be pushed down.
 TiDB, TiKV, TiSpark, the three components together serve as one platform.
 This platform provides you both the OLTP and OLAP capacity.
 You can use TiDB for OLTP and TiSpark for OLAP.
 This kind of capacity is also called HTAP, a term created by Gartner.